The Asperger’s Syndrome Foundation is a small registered charity based in London, England.

-Prior to the registration of the charity, the Founder showed her commitment in addressing this deficit by raising funds to sponsor the first accredited Post Graduate course in Asperger’s Syndrome.
-This course, which began in September 2003, is offered at Sheffield Hallam University.
+Prior to the registration of the charity, the Founder, Beatrice Buisseret, raised funds to sponsor the first accredited Post Graduate course in Asperger’s Syndrome, offered at Sheffield Hallam University since 2003.

 What we do